raspberrychris/cryptotravellers/content/blog/defi-explained-lending-and-borrowing.md

 ## What is Celsius Network?

-While Celsius has not officially started offering its services in the United States, it created a dedicated network of investors centered around leveraging digital assets.
+While Celsius has not officially started offering its services in the United States, it created a dedicated network of investors centred around leveraging digital assets.
 Because of this?
 It was able to scale up quickly and attract more investors than anyone anticipated.

-The Celsius Network, founded in 2017 by Alex Mashinsky, Daniel Leon and Nuke Goldstein (CTO), utilizes blockchain technology to enable individuals to act as their own banks.
+The Celsius Network, founded in 2017 by Alex Mashinsky, Daniel Leon and Nuke Goldstein (CTO), utilises blockchain technology to enable individuals to act as their own banks.

 Celsius is currently working with over 250 large institutional investors.
 These companies borrow crypto from Celsius on which they pay an interest of 16%.

 ## Final Thoughts

-With the surge of crypto lending companies, decentralized finance is becoming an increasingly popular topic.
+With the surge of crypto lending companies, decentralised finance is becoming an increasingly popular topic.